cowdao-grants/cow-fee/README.md

-  --min-out <min-out>                          Minimum amount of to-token to receive per swap (default: 0.02) --buy-amount-slippage <buy-amount-slippage>  Tolerance to add to the quoted buyAmount (default: 100) --module <module>                            COWFeeModule address -h, --help                                   display help for command
+  --min-out <min-out>                          Minimum amount of to-token to receive per swap (default: 0.02) --buy-amount-slippage <buy-amount-slippage>  Tolerance to add to the quoted buyAmount (default: 100) --module <module>                            COWFeeModule address --token-list-strategy <strategy>             Strategy to use to get the list of tokens to swap on (choices: "explorer", "chain", default: "explorer")
+  --lookback-range <n>                         Last <n> number of blocks to check the `Trade` events for (default: 1000) -h, --help                                   display help for command
 ```